-Audrey Dwyer is a multi-disciplinary artist with over twenty years of experience working as an Actor, Director, Playwright, Teacher, Facilitator and Mentor.
+Audrey Dwyer is a multi-disciplinary artist with over twenty years of experience working as an Actor, Director, Playwright, Teacher, Artistic Director, Facilitator and Mentor.

-Her theatre work includes Young People’s Theatre’s One Thing Leads to Another (Dora Awards – Outstanding New Play and Outstanding Ensemble), The Royal Manitoba Theatre Centre and Mirvish Productions’ Vanya and Sonia and Masha and Spike, RMTC’s Good People, thirsty at the National Arts Centre in Ottawa, Mirvish/Studio 180’s Clybourne Park and The Overwhelming, Canadian Stage’s Dream in High Park – The Tempest, Obsidian Theatre’s Black Medea, Mirvish/RMTC’s Medea, Patty’s Cake (Dora Award – Outstanding Children’s Production), Young People’s Theatre’s Blue Planet, and The Second City Touring Company.
+As an actor, her theatre work includes Tarragon Theatre’s Theory, Young People’s Theatre’s One Thing Leads to Another (Dora Awards – Outstanding New Play and Outstanding Ensemble), The Royal Manitoba Theatre Centre and Mirvish Productions’ Vanya and Sonia and Masha and Spike, RMTC’s Good People and The Crucible, thirsty at the National Arts Centre in Ottawa, Mirvish/Studio 180’s Clybourne Park and The Overwhelming, Canadian Stage’s Dream in High Park – The Tempest, Obsidian Theatre’s Black Medea, Mirvish/RMTC’s Medea, and Young People’s Theatre’s Blue Planet.
+She was also a member of The Second City Touring Company.

 In 2008, she was the Associate Artistic Director of Nightwood Theatre.
 In 2015, she won the Cayle Chernin Award for Theatre.
 From 2016 – 2017, she was the Artistic Director of Cow Over Moon Children’s Theatre.
-She graduated from The National Theatre School.
+She was the Urjo Kareda Artist in Residence at Tarragon Theatre (2018/19) and was also the Assistant Artistic Director.
+She is the Associate Artistic Director of the Royal Manitoba Theatre Centre.
+She graduated from The National Theatre School of Canada.